graphql-factory/graphql-factory/README.md

 // FactoryTypeDefinition is merged into a modified GraphQL definition, see below type FactoryTypeDefinition = {
-  type?: ?FactoryTypeEnum, // defaults to GraphQLObject
+  type?: FactoryTypeEnum | FactoryMultiTypeConfig, // defaults to GraphQLObject "Object"
   // ...Additional type specific fields
 }